CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Tuning a Turret is identical to any other position controller that has no gravity component.

 One key thing to note with any position-based torque controller is the reliance on the kD term.
-When tuning a position controller with voltage, it's often enough to rely on the natural dampening of the system to dampen the response, negating some of the need for kD.
-However when using torque as the control type, most of that natural dampening is gone, so kD is necessary for the system to stop itself in any reasonable amount of time.
+When tuning a position controller with voltage, it's often enough to rely on the natural dampening of the system to dampen the response with a weak enough kP, negating some of the need for kD.
+However when using torque as the control type, most of that natural dampening is gone, so kD is always necessary for the system to stop itself in any reasonable amount of time.

-Similarly to the velocity controller, below is a list of steps and simulator for turret tuning.
-Red is the setpoint in rotations, purple is the current position, green is the stator current in amps.
+Similar to the velocity controller, below is a list of steps and simulator for turret tuning.
+Red is the setpoint in rotations, purple is the current position, and green is the torque current in amps.
+This particular turret has a 20:1 gear reduction, with the ``RotorToSensorRatio`` and ``SensorToMechanismRatio`` configs set up accordingly.

 The following steps cover the general idea:

 1. Zero all PID gains.
-2. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
+2. Set a setpoint relatively nearby (such as 0.1 mechanism rotations).
 3. Increase kS until the turret starts moving, then back off to just before that movement.
 4. Increase kP until you notice significant overshoot.
 5. Increase kD until the overshoot stops happening.
 6. Repeat steps 4 and 5 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
 If oscillation on the way to setpoint is seen, decrease kD until it stops.
-If overshoot in general is happening and kD is already at max, reduce kP until it stops.
+Then reduce kP until any remaining overshoot stops.
+The goal is to maximize kP and kD to minimize the travel time.
 7. Verify gains work for other setpoints as well.
 Tune kP/kD as appropriate for most general cases.

-.. note:: Values of kP=200, kD=15 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.
+.. note:: Values of kP=2000, kD=150 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.

 .. dropdown:: "Why" for each step

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
    2. A nearby setpoint ensures the system response should be relatively small to start with when tuning.
    3. The kS gain is meant to reduce the effect of friction, so the largest possible value that still prevents the system from moving will reduce the effect of friction in general.
-   4. The kP gain will control how quickly the system gets to the setpoint, however in TorqueCurrentFOC modes there is no natural dampening force, so overshoot is expected at the beginning.
-Once that happens kD should be tuned.
+   4. The kP gain will control how quickly the system gets to the setpoint.
+However, in TorqueCurrentFOC modes there is no natural dampening force, so overshoot and oscillation is expected at the beginning.
+At that point, kD should be tuned.
-   5. The kD gain will effectively slow down the system as it reaches the setpoint, increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
+   5. The kD gain will effectively slow down the system as it reaches the setpoint.
+Increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
    6. In general, the system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
 This also requires a high kD gain to properly dampen the system.
 The limit of how high the kP/kD term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
 The goal of repeating steps 4 and 5 is to find that limit.
    7. Always verify the gains work for the expected setpoints of the system, it's possible the general solution may not work under the expected operating range of the system.
 If that's the case, re-tune for the expected operating range using the generic gains as a basis.